Privacy-Cost Management in Smart Meters Using Deep Reinforcement Learning: Methodology

 \subsection{Classical $\mathrm{Q}$-Learning (C$\mathrm{Q}$L) Algorithm}

 The $\mathrm{Q}$-Learning ($\mathrm{Q}$L) algorithm \cite{sutton2018reinforcement} is a simple method to learn the optimal state-action value function $\mathrm{Q}^*$.
 Then, the best action at state $s$ is readily obtained by maximizing $\mathrm{Q}^*(s,\cdot)$.
-In the process of learning, the Q-Learning algorithm takes an action $a_t$ at a state $s_t$ using some policy, transitions to state $s_{t+1}$ and updates the $\mathrm{Q}$ function as follows\cite{sutton2018reinforcement}:
+In the process of learning, the Q-Learning algorithm takes an action $a_t$ at state $s_t$ using some policy, transitions to state $s_{t+1}$ and updates the $\mathrm{Q}$ function as follows\cite{sutton2018reinforcement}:

 where $\alpha \in [0,1]$ is the learning rate, which should be selected wisely for the sake of convergence \cite{szepesvari1998asymptotic}.
 In general, the $\mathrm{Q}$-Learning algorithm uses the $\epsilon-$greedy policy, in which a random action is taken with probability $\epsilon$, and the action which maximizes the $\mathrm{Q}$-value is taken with probability $1 - \epsilon$.
 In this way, while the algorithm exploits the learned $\mathrm{Q}$ function, it also explores the action space to discover the benefits of taking other actions (this is known as the exploration-exploration dilemma).
 Therefore, starting from an initial state and initializing the $\mathrm{Q}$ function/table to some arbitrary values, we take an action using the $\epsilon-$greedy policy to move to the next state and update the $\mathrm{Q}$ function based on \eqref{eq:QLearning}.
 This is continued for all the next states until the end of episode.
 The process is then repeated for several episodes to ensure all the state-actions are visited enough times.
-It has been shown that the algorithm converges in the sense that the $\mathrm{Q}$ function converges to $\mathrm{Q}^{*}$ with probability one \cite{sutton2018reinforcement}.